nameIess/Image-Tool/README.md

 ## Features

 - ✅ **Interactive User Prompts**: Prompts user for input PDF filename, output format, density, quality, and filename prefix
+- ✅ **Local PDF Detection & Selection**: Automatically lists PDF files in the script's folder at startup and lets you select one to use (skips the filename prompt)
 - ✅ **Automatic Folder Management**: Automatically creates `PDF_Images` folder if it does not exist
 - ✅ **Organized Output**: Saves all converted images inside the `PDF_Images` directory
 - ✅ **Multiple Format Support**: Convert PDF files to PNG, JPG, JPEG, BMP, TIFF, GIF formats